thomaseleff/AutoEq-Device-Manager/README.md

 ## Navigating AutoEq Device Manager

 Within the AutoEq Device Manager, there is a primary menu containing the tool operation tasks as well as the list of all connected playback devices.
-Additionally, for each connected playback device, there is a secondary sub-menu for selecting one of the user-configured parametric EQ profiles.
+Additionally, for each connected playback device, there is a secondary sub-menu for selecting one of the user-configured parametric equalizer profiles.

-### Switching Playback Devices and Parametric EQ Profiles
+### Switching Playback Devices and Parametric Equalizer Profiles

 1. Navigate to the system-tray and right-click on the Equalizer icon (this is the AutoEq Device Manager).
 2. In the pop-up menu, click on the playback device you wish to switch to.
    - If the desired playback device is not available within the list, click on "Refresh Devices", which will re-fresh the menu with the latest connected devices.
-3. Within the sub-menu of the selected playback device, click on the audio device parametric EQ profile you wish to enable, or select "None" to switch devices and remove any parametric EQ profile.
+3. Within the sub-menu of the selected playback device, click on the audio device parametric equalizer profile you wish to enable, or select "None" to switch devices and remove any parametric equalizer profile.

 ### Checking the Task Status